 Citizenship Washington Focus (CWF)

-Citizenship Washington Focus is a leadership and citizenship program for high school youth from across the United States.
+Citizenship Washington Focus is a leadership and citizenship event for high school youth from across the United States.
 This week-long conference is held in Washington, D.C.
 Youth delegates and adult chaperones will stay at the National 4-H Youth Conference Center.
 Pre-application materials will be posted Friday, January 15, 2016, with full application materials posted Tuesday, February 16, 2016.